MariMax/my-bootcamp-api/README.md

     ```

 ##Methods
-1. `/signin` requires `login` and `password`, will check against db and if user there, will return object with JWT and user data
+1. `/signin` requires `login` and `password`, will check against db and if user exists, will return object with JWT and user data
 ```
 {
   token:'JWT here',